spiritov/custom-stuff/README.md

 ## custom stuff
-`tf/custom` stuff i've made! reach out at spiritov_v@pm.me to commission stuff within the scope of this repo\
+`tf/custom` stuff i've made! spiritov_v@pm.me to commission stuff in the scope of this repo.
-(i won't reply to questions)

 ## health image installation
 > [!IMPORTANT]
-> `resource/ui/HudPlayerHealth.res` and a `scripts/` health animation file need to be replaced for these to work. take a look at the [preinstalled](/health-images/preinstalled/) huds to see what they edit, or read below.
+> `resource/ui/HudPlayerHealth.res` and a `scripts/` animation file are replaced for these. go to [preinstalled](/health-images/preinstalled/) huds to see how they work, or read below.

 > [!NOTE]
-> positions and properties may be different for all huds and image sizes, and additional positioning troubleshooting may be necessary.
+> positions differ depending on the hud, so they may have to be messed with a lot..

 move health `.vmt` and `.vtf`s to `materials/vgui/replay/thumbnails/`
 ![image](https://github.com/user-attachments/assets/069a0605-0abc-45dc-886d-0222aa5ca6b6)